jincheng9/stock_crawler/Readme.md

-﻿A very simple R API for retrieving real time China's A-share stock and index data from sina finance.
+A very simple R API for retrieving real time China's A-share stock and index data from sina finance.

 Prerequisite
 =======